 Feb 15, 2017

-The San Juan Southern Paiutes have lived for the last several hundred years in territory east of the Grand Canyon, bounded by the San Juan and Colorado Rivers.
+For several centuries, the San Juan Southern Paiutes have inhabited the territory east of the Grand Canyon that is bound by the San Juan and Colorado Rivers.
 They share common heritage with the Southern Paiutes of Northern Arizona, Utah, Nevada, and California.
 They are also close neighbors with the Navajo and Hopi Nations, all of which preserve remarkable natural and historic landmarks that have become iconic of the American Southwest.

 Tuba City, AZ 86045